30 Small Living Room Design Ideas

 Don't let your small footprint limit your comfort and style.
 These small living room ideas will help you choose the best design formula to complete your charming living room and make it look bigger.

-These are our favourite interior designer tips to achieve the best room you can create from your small space.
+These are our favourite interior designs for creating the best room in your small space.
 From carefully planned furniture placement to savvy use of paint, decor, and window treatments, here are some interior designer-approved small living room ideas for an enchanting home.

 1. Plan Your Layout

 The living room serves multiple guises: for conversations, entertaining guests, TV viewing, or lounging after a long and tiring day at work.
 With working from home becoming the norm, many small living rooms double as home offices or small spaces where the kids do their homework.
 With all these activities being squeezed into one living room, it's vital to create a layout that can fit the purpose without making the whole area cramped.

 Figuring out the perfect layout for your living room might be a chore, considering your furniture pieces, storage, decorations, gadgets, and other stuff, but this process can be simplified by defining the major functions of your small spaces.

 If you are a homeowner who entertains your guests often, your key furniture pieces are your sofa, coffee table, perhaps the TV console or your media centre, and some accent furniture pieces to keep coasters and remote controls in place.